HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="sponsor"></a> ✨ Sponsor UNIT3D (HDInnovations / HDVinnie)

-You can support my work if you are enjoying UNIT3D and my other projects under HDInnovations, this really keeps me up for fixing problems and adding new features.
-Also helps pay for the demo server + domain.
-Plus some beer to keep me sane.
+You can support my work if you are enjoying UNIT3D or need support via Discord.

 Monthy Recurring: